 Class members must meet the following criteria:

-- They have a California address and received an initial written communication from Midland Credit Management Inc. in the form of Exhibits “1” and “2” to the First Amended Class Action Complaint.
+- They received an initial written communication from Midland Credit Management Inc. in the form of Exhibits 1 and 2 to the first amended class action complaint.

-- The letter was an attempt to collect a charged-off consumer debt originally owed to Capital One Bank (USA) N.A.
+- The letter was an attempt to collect a charged-off consumer debt they originally owed to Capital One Bank (USA) N.A.

-- The letter was sent between Sept.
+- Midland sent the letter between Sept.
 12, 2018, and Aug.
 22, 2022.

 How much is the class action settlement payment?